garyciampa/azure-dev-day-serverless/BonusMaterial/readme.md

-# Azure Function Apps on Kubernetes with Keda
+# Azure Function Apps on Kubernetes with KEDA

 <!-- TOC -->
 **Overview**: